josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/README.md

 - cultural expression;
 - or patient disclosure.

-But once it knows that its processes repeatedly produce that effect, continued inaction becomes harder to describe as accidental.
+But once an institution receives credible evidence that its processes repeatedly produce a foreseeable harmful effect, it acquires a responsibility to assess:

+- causation;
+- proportionality;
+- alternatives;
+- correction;
+- mitigation;
+- and its own capacity to prevent recurrence.

 The question is therefore not only:

-**What did this institution intend?**
+> What did this institution intend?

 It is also: